WillDenby/make-python-faster/src/memory_management/reducing_footprint_and_avoiding_leaks.md

-# ♻️ Reducing Footprint and Avoiding Leaks
+# ♻️ Reducing the Memory Footprint

-Reducing the memory footprint and avoiding memory leaks in Python are crucial for optimizing the performance and scalability of applications, especially when dealing with large datasets or running on limited-resource environments.
-Python, being a high-level language, abstracts away many memory management details, but there are still best practices and techniques you can apply to manage memory usage effectively.
+There are several techniques available which can help you use memory more efficiently, in case your profiling identifies degradation.
+Let’s have a look.

 ## Efficient Data Types

-Choosing the right data types can significantly reduce memory usage.
-For instance, using` array.array` for large arrays of numbers instead of lists, or `__slots__` to limit the attributes in a class.
+Choosing the right data types can reduce memory usage.
+For instance, you can use `array.array` for large arrays of numbers instead of lists:

-**Example with `array.array`:**

 ```python
 import array